 Trinity on the Border began its work in the Rio Grande Valley in July 2015 when Fr.
-Michael and Erica Jarrett were sent to develop an Anglican response to some of the issues that are specific to our southern border.
+Michael and Dr. Erica Jarrett M.D. were sent to develop an Anglican response to some of the issues that are specific to our southern border.
 We are a chapel and outreach ministry serving primarily among the vulnerable (migrants, immigrants, and the poor).
 Our ministry includes: a free medical clinic, working with an immigrant shelter and an organic farm, a kindergarten, a weekly healing service at the free-clinic, a weekly communion service with the staff of a mission to the deaf in Mexico, and occasional Holy Day services.

 This is a missionary position.
 An applicant should be very aware of that.
 Outside of the team, there is not an Anglican community anywhere nearby.
 As a missionary, you are joining a mission culture more so than simply filling a job role.
 A missionary curate must be flexible, adaptable, and a self-starter.

 We are on the Mexican border.
 Someone with affection, experience, and/or desire for Hispanic ministry would be ideal.
 That said, we work with people from all over the world down here.
 It is a very international place.

 A candidate that is able to be bi-vocational would be welcome, however, your other job should probably be something you bring with you.
 Salaries are not high for part-time jobs.

 Currently two of our missionaries are bi-vocational and two are full-time.
 The missionary curate position could be either part-time or full-time.
 All of our missionaries raise their own salary but the mission may be able to contribute a portion of the missionary’s salary.
 The total amount of pay will be decided in conversation with your bishop and dependent upon experience and estimated hours “on the job”.